By: Marilyn L. Davis

 4. Are you current with today’s technology?

-Finding your answers within is cheaper than trying to find just the right car, house, suit, hairstyle, or latest accessory to increase your self-esteem.
+Finding your answers, and your self-esteem, within is cheaper than trying to find just the right car, house, suit, hairstyle, or latest accessory to increase your self-esteem.

 When you’re ready to share your experience, strength, and hope with someone still struggling in their recovery, consider a guest post.